Welcome to my website! Here you can find more information about myself and my research.

 Check out my social network analysis blog!

 If you have any suggestions, would like to see particular content, or would like to contribute yourself, feel free to reach out!
-You can find my email and X (formerly Twitter) on the left!
+You can find my email and X (formerly Twitter) above!

 For more info